Terraforming of Venus: Direct removal of atmosphere

 The thinning of the Venusian atmosphere could be attempted by a variety of methods, possibly in combination.
 Directly lifting atmospheric gas from Venus into space would probably prove difficult.
 Venus has sufficiently high escape velocity to make blasting it away with asteroid impacts impractical.
 Pollack and Sagan calculated in 1994 that an impactor of 700 km diameter striking Venus at greater than 20 km/s, would eject all the atmosphere above the horizon as seen from the point of impact, but because this is less than a thousandth of the total atmosphere and there would be diminishing returns as the atmosphere's density decreases, a very great number of such giant impactors would be required.
 Landis calculated that to lower the pressure from 92 bar to 1 bar would require a minimum of 2,000 impacts, even if the efficiency of atmosphere removal was perfect.
 Smaller objects would not work, either, because more would be required.
 The violence of the bombardment could well result in significant outgassing that would replace removed atmosphere.
 Most of the ejected atmosphere would go into solar orbit near Venus, and, without further intervention, could be captured by the Venerian gravitational field and become part of the atmosphere once again.

 Another variant method involving bombardment would be to perturb a massive Kuiper belt object to put its orbit onto a collision path with Venus.
 If the object, made of mostly ices, had enough velocity to penetrate just a few kilometers past the Venusian surface, the resulting forces from the vaporization of ice from the impactor and the impact itself could stir the lithosphere and mantle thus ejecting a proportional amount of matter (as magma and gas) from Venus.
-A byproduct of this method would be either a new moon for Venus or a new impactor-body of debris that would fall back to the surface at a later time.
+A by-product of this method would be either a new moon for Venus or a new impactor-body of debris that would fall back to the surface at a later time.

 Removal of atmospheric gas in a more controlled manner could also prove difficult.
 Venus's extremely slow rotation means that space elevators would be very difficult to construct because the planet's geostationary orbit lies an impractical distance above the surface, and the very thick atmosphere to be removed makes mass drivers useless for removing payloads from the planet's surface.
 Possible workarounds include placing mass drivers on high-altitude balloons or balloon-supported towers extending above the bulk of the atmosphere, using space fountains, or rotovators.

 In addition, if the density of the atmosphere (and corresponding greenhouse effect) were dramatically reduced, the surface temperature (now effectively constant) would probably vary widely between day side and night side.
 Another side effect to atmospheric-density reduction could be the creation of zones of dramatic weather activity or storms at the terminator because large volumes of atmosphere would undergo rapid heating or cooling.